 43. What are the types of cookies available in ASP.NET?

 There are two types of cookies available in ASP.NET as shown below:

-- Session cookies: Present on the client machine and valid for only single sessions
+- Session cookies: Present on the client machine and valid only for single sessions

 - Persistent cookies: Present on the user machine and has a specific period denoting its expiry

 Next up on this top .NET interview questions and answers, we need to check out certain aspects of security controls in .NET.
-Check it out.

 44. What are some of the security controls present in ASP.NET?

 There are five security controls present in ASP.NET as shown below:

 - <asp: PasswordRecovery>: Used to send an email to a user upon performing a password reset operation

 - <asp: Login>: Gives the provisions of login controls with ID and password fields for users to login via credentials